Cameroonians express shock and anger after AFCON stampede | DW | 25.01.2022

 There were scenes of chaos and confusion outside Messassi hospital after the incident, with at least 38 people hurt in the stampede in addition to those who were killed.

-Cameroon's Minister of Public Health Manaouda Malachie said 31 of the 38 injured people were responding well.
+Public Health Minister Manaouda Malachie said 31 of the 38 injured people were responding well.
 Speaking to reporters, nurse Olinga Prudence said some of the injured "are in a desperate condition."

-"I am helpless, the police have not been of any help and I have not been able to trace my two brothers," said 24-year-old student Festus Ndi.
+"I am helpless: The police have not been of any help and I have not been able to trace my two brothers," 24-year-old student Festus Ndi said.

-The tragedy in Yaounde has shone a spotlight on the preparation issues which have plagued Cameroon in the lead up to the football tournament.
+The tragedy in Yaounde has shone a spotlight on the preparation issues that plagued Cameroon in the lead-up to the football tournament.

 Cameroon is hosting AFCON for the first time in 50 years.
 It was initially supposed to host the competition in 2019.
 At the time, it was stripped of its duties owing to serious issues with planning — especially when it came to infrastructure — as well as the ongoing Anglophone Crisis and Boko Haram insurgency.